 - Introduction to systems of equations

 - Direction fields

 - Eigenvalues and eigenvectors

 - Finding the general solution (distinct e-value case)

-- Return midterm 1
+- Pre-midterm office hours poll Friday (best time other than 2-3),

+Monday (holiday so buildings locked)

-• So far, we've only dealt with equations with one unknown function.
+So far, we've only dealt with equations with one unknown function.
 Sometimes, we'll be interested in more than one unknown function.